nim-lang/Nim/doc/lib.rst

 * `json <json.html>`_
   High-performance JSON parser.

+* `jsonutils <jsonutils.html>`_
+  This module implements a hookable (de)serialization for arbitrary types.
+Design goal: avoid importing modules where a custom serialization is needed; see strtabs.fromJsonHook,toJsonHook for an example.

+* `parsejson <parsejson.html>`_
+  This module implements a json parser.
+It is used and exported by the json standard library module, but can also be used in its own right.

 * `lexbase <lexbase.html>`_
   This is a low-level module that implements an extremely efficient buffering